google/WebFundamentals/src/content/en/tools/workbox/guides/advanced-recipes.md

 [`event.waitUntil()`](https://developer.mozilla.org/en-US/docs/Web/API/ExtendableEvent/waitUntil))
 long enough to complete any "background" cache updates and cleanup.

-The `request` parameter is required, and can either be a [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) object or a string representing a URL.

 `makeRequest()` returns a promise for a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.

-You can use it as follows:
+You can use it in a more complex example as follows:

 ```javascript
 self.addEventListener('fetch', async (event) => {